 A direct disciple and teaching assistant of the father of modern yoga, Sri T. Krishnamacharya.
 His Ashtanga Yoga Research Institute in Mysore established and propogated the practice we all enjoy today.
 His influence in modern yoga practice cannot be overstated.
 Vinyasa, Power Yoga, etc. are all direct distillations or outright copies of his practice, stripped of the cultural underpinnings and devotion that make yoga yoga.

-He held a teaching position at the Sanskrit College of Mysore by appointment from the Maharaj as a professor and eventually the department head of yoga.
+He held a teaching position at the Sanskrit College of Mysore by appointment from the Maharaja as a professor and eventually the department head of yoga.
 The necessity of an ordered progression and syllabus may have influenced his asana arrangement into the series we know today.
 Early American disciple David Williams has copies of the original series, which you can find in his memoir.

 Saraswathi Rangaswami (1941 - )